carriejv/libxivdat/README.md

 Most DAT files (excluding those marked as "Unique" in the support table), share a common file structure consisting of a header, content block, and footer.

-Internally, some DAT file content blocks use a variable-length data structure referred to as a `Section` in this library.
-A Section consists of a single UTF-8 char type tag, u16le size, and a null-terminated UTF-8 string.
-A single resource (ie, a macro) is then comprised of a repeating pattern of Sections.
+Internally, some DAT file content blocks use a variable-length data structure referred to as a `section` in this library.
+A section consists of a single UTF-8 char type tag, u16le size, and a null-terminated UTF-8 string.
+A single resource (ie, a macro) is then comprised of a repeating pattern of sections.

 Other DAT files use fixed-size resource blocks, with each resource immediately following the last.
 These are referred to as "Block DATs" below.